Oklahoma Layoffs — October 2011

 | Mutual of Omaha | Woodward | 53 |

-The single largest action involved Phoenix Healthcare at its Tulsa facility, reporting 79 affected workers.
+The biggest impact was at Phoenix Healthcare at its Tulsa facility, reporting 79 affected workers.
 Mutual of Omaha followed with 53 workers.

 Trend & Outlook

-The data underscores a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Oklahoma's labor market, with activity diverging between monthly and annual comparisons.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.